kubernetes-sigs/kubespray/docs/calico.md

 kube_proxy_remove: true
 ```

+**NOTE:** there is known incompatibility in using the `kernel-kvm` kernel package on Ubuntu OSes because it is missing support for `CONFIG_NET_SCHED` which is a requirement for Calico eBPF support.
+When using Calico eBPF with Ubuntu ensure you run the `-generic` kernel.

 ### Cleaning up after kube-proxy

 Calico node cannot clean up after kube-proxy has run in ipvs mode.
 If you are converting an existing cluster to eBPF you will need to ensure the `kube-proxy` DaemonSet is deleted and that ipvs rules are cleaned.